-In that vein, you also shouldn’t focus solely on downloads; focus on retention as well—the main driver of referrals and traction.
+In that vein, you also shouldn’t focus solely on downloads; focus on retention—the main driver of referrals and traction—as well.

 Coincidentally, hi, we’re Goji Labs—a product and software development consultancy with experience in designing, “rescuing,” and deploying hundreds of products.